FREE TO LEARN

 Free to Learn woodland education group encourages children to be fully immersed in nature in all weathers throughout the year.
 Our magnificent ancient woodland site in Staplecross allows children to spend a whole day far away from the busy world outside.

-Participants are dropped off and left with our qualified and experienced staff team.
+Children are dropped off and left with our qualified and experienced staff team.
 We aim to create a safe and secure environment in which we can empower and entrust participants to explore and push their own physical and emotional capabilities.

 Free to Learn brings together traditional nature based indigenous teachings from around the world and makes them accessible and relevant.
 We aim to facilitate deeper emotional connections with the natural world, with one another and with ourselves.
 We want to give back what has been lost, a relationship with this beautiful, complex wonderfully unfathomable world.